Wondering what is the difference between conventional shop-bought mayonnaise and Keto Friendly mayo?

 Lots of people think that mayonnaise is a definite no-no if watching your waistline or trying to lose a few pounds, likely due to conventional wisdom telling us that dietary fat = bodily fat.
 In fact, not all fats are created equal and the healthy fats you’ll find in good quality seed oil free mayos are incredibly nutritious.

 Healthy fats like avocado oil are packed with vitamins, minerals and antioxidants which are essential for overall health and wellbeing.
 They’re entirely different to the non-nutritive trans fats you’ll find in junk food.
-To learn more about the difference between healthy and unhealthy fats and why it matters check out our blog post.
+To learn more about the difference between healthy and unhealthy fats and why it matters check out our Article here.

 If you eat mayonnaise free from sugars, grains and inflammatory seed or vegetable oils (which are high in Omega 6) and opt for avocado oil mayonnaise instead then it can be an incredibly nutritious and health-optimising addition to your diet.
 Of course, if you eat it by the jar-full then you run the risk of too many calories which will eventually cause weight gain – but that could be said about just about any food!